Pennsylvania Fly Fishing 3 min read

 About Monocacy Creek

-Fly fishing Monocacy Creek, an urban limestone stream in runs through the suburbs of historic Bethlehem, Pennsylvania.
+Fly fishing Monocacy Creek, an urban limestone stream that runs through the suburbs of historic Bethlehem, Pennsylvania.

-You’ll want to be careful when tackling this stream, as there are some sections of private water in this creek.
-One of the Class A section of the stream is situated between State Road 987 and State Road 248.
+You’ll want to be careful when tackling this stream, as some sections of private water are in this creek.
+One of the stream’s Class A sections is between State Road 987 and 248.
 The second Class A section is between the Fox Gertrude Conservation Area and the Illicks Mill Dam.

 Monocacy Creek Map and Fishing Access Sites